igorkf/meli-data-challenge-2021/README.md

 - train_data.parquet
 - items_static_metadata.jl

+*Disclaimer: the data can be downloaded [here](https://ml-challenge.mercadolibre.com/downloads), but maybe after some time this link may change or disappear.*

 Now run the following steps:

 1 - Run `1 - Preprocessing.ipynb` to preprocess the data and generate datasets.